 Family Funds from Abroad: Bank statements, sponsorship letter, and/or bankletters verifying that the exchange visitor will receive the required amount of money from their family during the term.

-Government or Other Sponsoring Agency: A signed copy of the scholarship or award letter in official letterhead which states the amount and duration of the award.
+Government or Other Sponsoring Agency: A signed copy of the scholarship or award letter in official letterhead which states the amount and duration of the award, and confirms that the award will be distributed while the researcher is abroad and participating in a visiting program.

-Home Country Institution/Employer: Copy of signed letter from employer on official letterhead indicating the amount and continuation of salary payments during program participation.
+Home Country Institution/Employer: Copy of signed letter from employer on official letterhead indicating the amount and duration of salary payment, and confirms that payments will continue while the researcher is abroad and participating in a visiting program.

 See Page 4 of the DS-2019 Request Form for a list of acceptable certification documents.